giis-uniovi/qacover/README.md

 - count: number of coverage rules generated.
 - error: number of coverage rules that have not been evaluated because some error.

-Each class name is clickable to display a report that contains the details for queries that have been evaluated:
+Each class name is clickable to display a report that contains the details for queries that have been evaluated.
+The report for a class looks like:

 ![Example of a summary report](docs/image-class-1.png) ...
 ![Example of a summary report](docs/image-class-2.png)

-Clicking the down arrow near the percent coverage and the query executed shows the details of each coverage rule (covered in green, uncovered in yellow):
+Clicking the down arrow near the percent coverage at the query evaluated expands the details of each coverage rule (covered in green, uncovered in yellow):
 - A textual message that explains the test situation that the coverage rule represents.
   If a coverage rule is not covered, a test and/or the appropriate test data may be added in order to cover it.
 - The SQL representation of the coverage rule.